szymonsasin-nordic/sdk-nrf/samples/nrf9160/coap_client/README.rst

 CONFIG_COAP_SERVER_PORT - CoAP server port
    This option sets the port for the CoAP server.
 Default is ``5683``.

+Optional Configurations
+***********************

+By default, this sample establishes an unencrypted UDP connection to the CoAP server on port 5683.

+Alternatively, it can be configured to use DTLS encryption with PSK (preshared keys) on port 5684.
+Note that the default CoAP test server does not support DTLS.
+Configure this sample option to enable DTLS:

+* :kconfig:`CONFIG_COAP_DTLS`

+There are two choices for DTLS encryption mechanisms.
+When you enable DTLS, you must apply the associated config overlay for one of them:

+#.
+Offloaded to the nRF9160 modem's UDP and DTLS stacks.
+#.
+UDP offloaded to the nRF9160 modem, and DTLS implemented on the application side using mbedTLS.

+The advantage of using mbedTLS is that it provides DTLS Connection ID support, which helps eliminate unnecessary network traffic.

+The following files are available:

+* :file:`overlay-mbedtls.conf` - Config overlay to use mbedTLS for DTLS.
+* :file:`overlay-offload-tls.conf` - Config overlay to use the nRF9160 modem for DTLS.
+* :file:`overlay-carrier.conf` - Config overlay for LWM2M carrier support.
+* :file:`overlay-debug.conf` - Config overlay for logging support.

 Building and running
 ********************

+To build this sample using an overlay, use the ``-DOVERLAY_CONFIG=overlay-file.conf`` option.
+For example:

+``west build -p -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG=overlay-mbedtls.conf``

 .. |sample path| replace:: :file:`samples/nrf9160/coap_client`